Vivecboots/Jobofcron/README.md

 # Jobofcron

-Jobofcron is a roadmap for an automated Indeed job application assistant that tailors each submission to the candidate's background, salary expectations, and location preferences while pacing applications to avoid spammy behaviour.
+Jobofcron is a roadmap for an automated job application assistant that tailors each submission to the candidate's background, salary expectations, and location preferences while pacing applications to avoid spammy behaviour.

 ## System Overview
 - **User profile manager** – stores personal information, work history, skills, certifications, felony-friendly notes, and preferred industries.
 This evolves over time by asking the user for missing details.
-- **Job discovery engine** – searches Indeed for remote or location-specific roles that meet salary and felon-friendly filters while focusing on selected domains.
+- **Job discovery engine** – searches Google for job + location queries, prioritising results that land on company career sites so we can apply directly and avoid aggregator anti-bot hurdles.
 - **Evaluation & matching** – compares job descriptions with the stored talent/skills inventory to determine fit and to decide whether to request more info from the user.
 - **Resume & cover letter generator** – adapts resume sections and cover letters using the known profile plus any job-specific prompts from the user.
 - **Application scheduler** – queues applications, spaces them out with configurable breaks, and tracks submission history to avoid rate limits.